Andrei-d6/Quadtree/README.md

 For the purpose of this program the images are considered to be squared with a width and height equal to a power of 2.

-The root of the tree represents a squre and the 4 children of the root correspond to the 4 squares that make up the entire image.
+The root of the tree represents a square and the 4 children of the root correspond to the 4 squares that make up the entire image.

 <img src="Imagini/README_Images/quadtree1.png" />